 White Cane Safety Day – October 15th — #WhiteCaneSafetyDay

-White Cane Safety Day is a day where governments reaffirm commitment to providing services to increase the independence and self-sufficiency of blind and visually impaired people.
+White Cane Safety Day is a day where governments reaffirm their commitment to providing services to increase the independence and self-sufficiency of blind and visually impaired people.
 White Cane Safety Day is also a day to remind motorists and pedestrians to yield to people using white canes.

-During White Cane Safety Day people conduct meetings and ceremonies, set up displays, have special walks, hand out t-shirts and literature and release public service announcements as part of the celebrations.
+During White Cane Safety Day people conduct meetings and ceremonies, set up displays, have special walks, hand out t-shirts and literature, and release public service announcements as part of the celebrations.